fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_sheet_press.md

 **7.** Place the mould frame on the bottom aluminium sheet.
 **8.** Load the plastic into the mould.
 **9.** Spread the plastic evenly across the area inside the mould frame.
 It's recommended to put slightly less material around a 100mm border offset on the inside of the edges.
-**10.** Oil the other part of the mould (that comes inside of the frame) and place the oiled side facing down on top of the spreaded plastic.
+**10.** Oil the other part of the mould (that comes inside of the frame) and place the oiled side facing down on top of the spread plastic.
 **11.** Close the pressing plates using the bottle jack until the pressure gauge reads the desired pressure. <ins>Do not exceed 5 tons.</ins>
 **12.** Keep monitoring the pressure.
 Plastic reduces its size when it melts.
 **13.** When the mould has been in the Sheetpress for the required melting time, switch off the Sheetpress and allow to cool in situ.